presslabs/toplytics/src/README.txt

 * First version on WP.

 == Upgrade Notice ==

+= 4.0 =
+This is a complete plugin rewrite.
+The entire plugin is now OOP and we're using the official Google API together with a new templating engine.
+There are a lot of changes that can affect backward compatibility.
+We've strived make it work with old custom templates as well, yet it is highly recommanded for you to switch to the new one.
+Please read the documentation to get a better idea of how everything works here: https://www.presslabs.com/code/toplytics/installation/ and our FAQ available here: https://www.presslabs.com/code/toplytics/how-to-use-toplytics/

 = 3.0 =
 Starting with version 3.0, Toplytics uses Google Analytics API v3.0.
 This is a major update and you need to re-authenticate with Google Analytics for the plugin to work!